 Arm holds a 47% stake in the joint venture, and it contributes to a fifth of global sales.
 Worryingly, CFO Inder Singh has confirmed that he is currently unable to audit the venture’s accounts.
 He makes clear that it’s ‘important for us to make sure that we have certain rights that will be important for our financials (and) one of those will be the continuing right to audit revenues.’

 Where will Arm shares list?

-On Tuesday, he told reporters ‘The NASDAQ stock exchange in the US, which is at the centre of global high tech, would be most suitable for a listing.’
-However, UK Business Secretary Kwasi Kwarteng has publicly stated he would ‘welcome a listing in London for Arm.'
-Only last year, market rules were reformed to attract tech IPOs by allowing dual-class share structures and reducing the number of shares required to be offered to the public to 10%.
+SoftBank's Masayoshi Son previously told reporters ‘The NASDAQ stock exchange in the US, which is at the centre of global high tech, would be most suitable for a listing.’
+However, the UK government was also keen to court Arm.
+In 2021, market rules were reformed to attract tech IPOs by allowing dual-class share structures and reducing the number of shares required to be offered to the public to 10%.
 Extra concessions are not unimaginable.

 And Apple alone is worth more than the entire UK index.
 Other NASDAQ companies like Microsoft, Amazon and Alphabet are all worth over $1 trillion.
 London-listed tech firms are minnows by comparison.
 And the NASDAQ hosted 753 IPOs in 2021, raising $181 billion of capital.
 Rivian alone amassed $12 billion and was the largest US IPO since Alibaba in 2014.